freddorn/coolpets/README.md

 - My mentor Sebastian Immel.
 - W3SCHOOLS website for easy explanation of the code.
 - Stack Overflow, a good source of knowledge.
+- My database structure was inspired by [Anna Greaves](https://github.com/AJGreaves) from her milestone project The House of Mouse.